ubc-library-rc/damage/docs/How_to_Compile.md

 *NOTE: --onefile on Mac isn't even required.* Doing so just makes one file, which must then be unpacked to make an app package which isn't even even a single file in the first place.
 It then doesn't have to unpack itself into a temp file and runs like a normal app.
 Jesus.

-python310 -E -m PyInstaller   --add-binary='/System/Library/Frameworks/Tk.framework/Tk':'tk' --windowed --add-binary='/System/Library/Frameworks/Tcl.framework/Tcl':'tcl' --additional-hooks-dir ~/Documents/Work/Projects/fcheck/py_install/ --icon=assets/DamageAppIcon.icns src/damage_gui.py --osx-bundle-identifier=ca.ubc.library --target-arch=x86_64 --noconsole
+python310 -E -m PyInstaller   --add-binary='/System/Library/Frameworks/Tk.framework/Tk':'tk' --add-binary='/System/Library/Frameworks/Tcl.framework/Tcl':'tcl' --additional-hooks-dir ../py_install/ --icon=assets/DamageAppIcon.icns src/damage_gui.py --osx-bundle-identifier=ca.ubc.library --target-arch=x86_64 --noconsole

 so, in the above, for mac, --onefile is not there.
 Add --noconsole so you don't get the annoying console window.

 ## Building a specfile for Mac
-python310 -m PyInstaller.utils.cliutils.makespec --noconsole --add-binary='/System/Library/Frameworks/Tk.framework/Tk':'tk' --windowed --add-binary='/System/Library/Frameworks/Tcl.framework/Tcl':'tcl' --additional-hooks-dir ../py_install/ --icon=assets/DamageAppIcon.icns --osx-bundle-identifier=ca.ubc.library --target-arch=x86_64 src/damage_gui.py
+python310 -m PyInstaller.utils.cliutils.makespec --noconsole --add-binary='/System/Library/Frameworks/Tk.framework/Tk':'tk' --add-binary='/System/Library/Frameworks/Tcl.framework/Tcl':'tcl' --additional-hooks-dir ../py_install/ --icon=assets/DamageAppIcon.icns --osx-bundle-identifier=ca.ubc.library --target-arch=x86_64 src/damage_gui.py

 Then manually add plist info to the specfile before using the spec file.
 For better versioning, read the VERSION string from the source code and insert it as a version number so that it does not have to be done manually.

-Note that the mac does *not* have  --onefile.
+Note that the mac does *not* have  --onefile OR --windowed.
 I reiterate because it's important.

 ## Building a specfile for Windows
 It's very similar, except use --onefile, ignore the --add-binary, --osx-bundle-identifer (although I think you can include it), and use